SAP S/4HANA Output Management: A Look at the Architecture and Tools

 COUTREQITEM. - Functionality: Users can check the **current status** of the output jobs (e.g. *Successful*, *Failed*), view details and often also resend (*Retry*) or cancel the output jobs.

-In short: The Fiori App F2279 is the **frontend tool** for managing the data that is technically stored in tables such as APOC_D_OR_ITEM and provided via views such as COUTREQITEM .
+In short: The Fiori App F2279 is thus the **frontend tool** for managing the data, which is technically stored in tables such as APOC_D_OR_ITEM on the one hand and provided via views on COUTREQITEM the other.

 SAP S/4HANA Output Management: Fiori Apps for Scheduled Processing

-In the **new SAP S/4HANA Output Management**, the processing of outputs marked with **DISPATCH_TIME 2 (Scheduled)** is controlled via application-specific Fiori Apps.
-There is **no single, generic app** for all output types that bundles this process.
+In the **new SAP S/4HANA Output Management**, the processing of outputs is controlled via application-specific Fiori Apps as soon as they are marked with **DISPATCH_TIME 2 (Scheduled).
+However, there is **no single, generic app** for all output types that bundles this process.

-The names of these apps often follow the pattern: “Schedule [Application Object] Output” or “Schedule the Release of [Application Object] Outputs”.
+As a result, the names of these apps often follow the pattern: either “Schedule [Application Object] Output” or “Schedule the Release of [Application Object] Outputs”.

 Examples of Fiori apps for scheduling output jobs